 15) Lolita: A man marries his landlady so he can take advantage of her teenage daughter in one of the most wickedly funny and intellectually challenging movies of the ’60s.

 16) Cabaret: Liza Minnelli wows as a free-spirited singer at a divinely decadent cabaret in pre-war Berlin.

-17) Barbarella: ’60s psychedelic-sci-fi- meets-soft-porn marvel featuring Jane Fonda and her anti-gravity breasts.
+17) Barbarella: ’60s psychedelic-sci-fi-meets-soft-porn featuring Jane Fonda and her anti-gravity breasts.

 18) Midnight Cowboy: Naive country bumpkin Jon Voight moves to New York to become… a Times Square hustler?
 Fantastic must-see cameo by Sylvia Miles and a groovy Warhol-esque party scene (starring actual Warhol superstars).

-19) Rosemary’s Baby: It’s all about Mia’s hair here.
+19) Rosemary’s Baby: Mia Farrow’s baby might be Satan, but all about her hairdo here.
 And a chance to watch Ruth Gordon chew some scenery.

 20) Freaks: Tod Browning’s 1932 cult masterpiece about circus life starring real-life sideshow freaks.
 Chilling and heartbreaking.
 “Gooble Gobble, one of us!”

 21) I Want to Live!: Powerful story of the life and execution of Barbara Graham (Susan Hayward) a perjurer, prostitute, liar and drug addict.
 Now THAT’S acting!

 22) Harriet Craig: Joan Crawford as an over-the-top, tough-as-nails, slightly mannish bitch-goddess.
 In other words, herself.

 23) Straight Jacket: Joan Crawford, in the twilight of her career, as a recently paroled axe murderer, clinging to what’s left of her sanity.